joomla/joomla-websites/documentation/guide-for-adding-banner-ads.md

 # Banner Ads Implementation Guide for all joomla.org sites
-This file describes how our banner ads server works and how Joomla.org web masters should correctly implement the ad serving code on our web properties.
+This file describes how Joomla.org web masters should implement the ad serving code on our web properties.

 ## ads.joomla.org
 We are running our own internal ([Revive](https://www.revive-adserver.com/)) ad server that should be serving all our ads. *We should not be serving ads directly from AdSense.*